15+ Clothes Storage & Closet Organization Ideas

 If you have enough floor space, an adjustable-height garment rack like the one below could be a good way to add additional clothing storage.

-Utilizing Closet Doors for Storage
+14. Turn Your Closet Doors into Storage

 Shoe organizers can be cut to fit on the back of a closet door.